mukulgarg909/carRentalBookingSystem/README.md

 • Update/Delete a Car from the system and ensure that the car should is not already booked.

-I made this project as a backend development task given by WhitePanda Private Limited Company, Bengaluru
+I made this project as a backend development task given by WhitePanda Private Limited Company, Bengaluru. https://limitless-hamlet-35163.herokuapp.com/ has application error as till now, I am not able to host mongodb with heroku.